-Australia nears decision on whether to deport Djokovic
+Djokovic in Australian Open draw as visa saga continues

 Victoria state, which hosts the Australian Open, on Thursday eased seven-day isolation rules for close contacts of those infected in sectors including education and transport to curb the number of employees staying away from work.

 The state recorded 37,169 new cases in the latest 24-hour period on Thursday, as well as 25 deaths and 953 hospitalizations.

-Ticket sales to the tennis tournament have been limited to reduce the risk of transmission.
+With cases surging, the Victoria state government moved to limit ticket sales to the tennis tournament in a bid to reduce the risk of transmission.

-In a statement posted to his social media accounts on Wednesday, the tennis star blamed “human error” by his support team for failing to declare that he had traveled in the two-week period before entering Australia.

-On the form, Djokovic said he had not traveled in the 14 days before his flight to Australia, despite being seen in Spain and Serbia in that period.

-In his statement, Djokovic described recent commentary as “hurtful” and said he wanted to address it in the interest of “alleviating broader concern in the community about my presence in Australia.”
+Djokovic’s visa status has been debated since he arrived more than a week ago, after posting on social media that he had received exemption permission.

-At issue is whether Djokovic has a valid exemption since he recently recovered from COVID-19.
+At issue is whether he has a valid exemption to strict rules requiring vaccination to enter Australia since he recently recovered from COVID-19.

 His exemption to compete was approved by the Victoria state government and Tennis Australia, the tournament organizer.
 That apparently allowed him to receive a visa to travel.

 But the Australian Border Force rejected the exemption and canceled his visa upon arrival before a federal judge overturned that decision.
 Lawyers for the government have said an infection was only grounds for an exemption in cases in which the coronavirus caused severe illness — though it’s not clear why he was issued a visa if that’s the case.